w3f/Grants-Program/applications/mybank.md

 - **Liquidation Ratio** Each loan that occurs in the PB will correspond to a collateral-to-debit ratio.
 Each type of asset will have a corresponding liquidation ratio according to its market value and volatility, and the system will monitor the collaterals-to-debit ratio of each loan.
 Once the collaterals-to-debit ratio is lower than the liquidation ratio, it will trigger liquidation behaviour.
 Assets with a higher risk coefficient usually correspond to a larger liquidation ratio and vice versa.
 - **Interest Rates** Determine the annualized rate of return of depositors, the borrowing cost of borrowers, and the size of the asset pool, and at the same time affect the risk of the system.
 The interest rate is determined by supply and demand.
 When the utilization rate of the asset pool is low, users will be encouraged to borrow through low-interest rates.
 When the utilization rate of the fund pool is high, the interest rate will increase to encourage users to repay the loan and attract depositors to provide liquidity to the asset pool through higher yields.
 Each asset pool will set a critical point, and the loan interest rate will increase faster after the utilization rate of the asset pool exceeds the critical point.
 - **Insurance Fund** MyBank has set aside a part of MB Token as insurance funds.
 When the Black Swan incident causes unexpected situations, MyBank will take part of the assets from the insurance fund to compensate users for losses.
 MyBank will charge depositors a certain percentage of handling fees and this part of funds will be combined with insurance funds.

+In the future, we will expand Platform Bank to support credit loans.
+We will develop relevant DID modules and cooperate with offline institutions to authenticate users.
+Under the premise of satisfying identity authentication and credit score, users can make credit loans without collateral or guarantee.
+For credit loans, we will set a maximum percentage and use the insurance fund to handle unexpected situations.
+At the same time, we will also consider cooperating with relevant institutions to purchase relevant CDS(credit default swap) products and establish relevant institutions to sue for breach of contract.
+We will introduce the credit scoring system in detail below.